samtaziaux/KiDS-Sam_master/docsrc/halomodel/configuration.rst

     satellites      False
     miscentring     False
     twohalo         True
+    haloexclusion    False
     nzlens          False

 The names of the ingredients cannot be changed, and any missing ingredients will be set to ``False``.
 If any provided ingredient does not match those listed above, a ``ValueError`` will be raised.
 All of these accept values of ``True`` or ``False``.
 In the example above, ```kids_ggl`` will calculate a model of central galaxies only, including a point mass component to account for the stellar mass, and a two halo term, and it is assumed that central galaxies are always co-located with the center of mass.
+In this case will not account for the fact that haloes cannot overlap.

 The parameter ``nzlens`` enables a model in which the final signal is the weighted average of signals calculated following a user-provided lens redshift distribution (see below). *WARNING*: setting ``nzlens`` to ``True`` significantly slows down the halo